 “A lot of the inappropriate behaviors and sexual advances many condemn in offline environments – such as in the workplace or in social settings – aren’t always deemed as serious or damaging or problematic in a digital context,” he explains.

-“Admittedly some are glaringly obvious — such as the infamous ‘grab them by the pussy’ slur — but other misogynistic terms, or even just the way in which sex and violence are referred to casually, illustrate widespread acceptance of inappropriateness as a cultural norm.”
+“Admittedly, some are glaringly obvious — such as the infamous ‘grab them by the pussy’ slur — but other misogynistic terms, or even just the way in which sex and violence are referred to casually, illustrate widespread acceptance of inappropriateness as a cultural norm.”

 “The reason very little comes of these situations, and why so much goes unreported, is because people don’t actually know how to handle these behaviors,” says Chris.
-“They accept it as part of the dating app experience; that they have to deal with problematic individuals to find someone decent.”
+“They accept it as part of the dating app experience, that they have to deal with problematic individuals to find someone decent.”

 “Under these circumstances, many see it as difficult to assign blame,” Chris says.
 “Who’s at fault?
 The other person?
 The app?
 Yourself?
 Did your profile pic look too provocative?
 People often blame themselves when they feel victimized.
 And that makes them increasingly vulnerable.”

-Rape myths, such as an individual feeling responsible for the sexual harassment they endured, are so ingrained in culture that victims of sexual violence may not know how to address the problems they encounter, particularly in online spaces.
+Rape myths, such as an individual feeling responsible for the sexual harassment they endured, are so ingrained in a culture that victims of sexual violence may not know how to address the problems they encounter, particularly in online spaces.

-Power & social capital
+Power and social capital

 Wherever there’s a visible distinction between a majority and a minority, there’s an unbalanced power dynamic at work.
-When a ‘norm’ is perceived, those that adhere to it – the majority – wield more social capital than those who don’t – the minority.
+When a norm is perceived, those that adhere to it – the majority – wield more social capital than those who don’t – the minority.

 “For example, if person A has more social capital than person B — they’re more likely to abuse their power and try to manipulate person B,” explains Chris.
-“On the other side, if person B accepts the fact person A has more social capital than them; they’re more likely to tolerate abusive behavior from person A. This is what puts marginalized people at greater risk of being victimized.”
+“On the other side, if person B accepts the fact person A has more social capital than them, they’re more likely to tolerate abusive behavior from person A. This is what puts marginalized people at greater risk of being victimized.”

 The impact of technology